classic-alfas/classic-alfas.github.io/_posts/2019-09-18-58-spider-veloce-posted.md

 ---
 ![]({{site.baseurl}}/uploads/IMG_4850.jpeg)

 Recently shown at the Concoso Italiano in Monterey with rave reviews.
-[Check it out](/offers/1958-alfa-romeo-giulietta-spider-veloce/) in the “Classics on Offer” section
+[Check it out](/offers/1958-alfa-romeo-giulietta-spider-veloce/) in the “Classics on Offer” section.